suchapalaver/JosephLivesey/README.md

 # JosephLivesey
 ## About me

 I recently completed my PhD in anthropology, a culmination of years learning about and living in China, Russia, and Ukraine.
-Now, while continuing to think about people and our lives "anthropologically," I want to pursue a career allowing me to continue to learn programming languages.
+Now, while continuing to be inspired by those experieces and training, I want to pursue a career allowing me to continue to learn programming languages.

 ### programming